ReadShade/ReadShade/source/addons/shadertoggler.rst

 Installation
 ------------

-Install the game and ReShade with the :file:`ShaderToggler.addon64`.
-Ensure that all other ReShade shaders are turned off to avoid conflicts.
+Install the game and ReShade along with the :file:`ShaderToggler.addon64`.
+Turn off all other ReShade shaders to prevent problems.

 1. Accessing the Add-on
 -----------------------

-Launch the game and access the ReShade menu.
-Navigate to the :guilabel:`add-on` tab:
+Start the game and open the ReShade menu.
+Go to the :guilabel:`add-on` tab:

 .. figure:: shadertoggler/shadertoggler2.png

    Screenshot of the ReShade :guilabel:`add-on` tab.

-Minimize other add-ons to make it clearer.
-Ensure you are in the game and have a problematic effect like Chromatic Aberration visible:
+Close other add-ons to make the view clearer.
+Make sure you are in the game and can see an effect you want to fix, like Chromatic Aberration:

 .. figure:: shadertoggler/shadertoggler3.png